 Music students need to declare their major or minor by completing the official University DECLARATION OF MAJOR form before taking music lessons.
-This prompt action is necessary to make the student eligible for the waiver of the private lesson fee described on page 16 in this handbook and pages 82-83 of the 2020-21 University Catalog.
-The Declaration of Major form is available on the University website.
-See the section entitled ENTRANCE REQUIREMENTS in this handbook for more information.
+This prompt action is necessary to make the student eligible for the waiver of the private lesson fee described in this handbook and the University Catalog.
+The Declaration of Major form is available on the Registrar's Office website and is submitted electronically.
+See the section entitled Entrance Requirements in this handbook for more information.